Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsubsection{Data processing and augmentation}

-We design a set of standard control prompts, including five types of control instructions: ``\texttt{more than ** tokens}'', ``\texttt{less than ** tokens}'', ``\texttt{equal to ** tokens}'', ``\texttt{between ** and ** tokens}'' and ``\texttt{none}''. ``\texttt{**}'' means the expected length number of user intention, and ``\texttt{none}'' means no length constraints.
-For each type, we randomly sample a target summary length from 50 tokens to 150 tokens based on the general news summary length, and fill these lengths into ``\texttt{**}'' field of a randomly sampled standard control prompt.
-For further simulate real user utterances with length control intention, about 10-20 different augmented prompt templates are applied for each standard control prompt.
-Some examples are shown in Figure~\ref{Fig:2} and Appendix~\ref{Appendix:standard_p}.
-Finally, we can create augmented input data to simulate user utterances by randomly merging the original articles with the above augmented templates.
+We design a set of SCPs, including five types of control instructions: ``\texttt{more than ** tokens}'', ``\texttt{less than ** tokens}'', ``\texttt{equal to ** tokens}'', ``\texttt{between ** and ** tokens}'' and ``\texttt{none}''. ``\texttt{**}'' means the expected length value of user intention, and ``\texttt{none}'' means no length constraints.
+For each type, we randomly sample a target summary length from 50 tokens to 150 tokens based on the general news summary length, and fill these lengths into ``\texttt{**}'' field of a randomly sampled SCP.
+For further simulate real user utterances with length control intention, about 10-20 different augmented prompt templates are applied for each SCP.
+The examples of templates are shown in Figure~\ref{Fig:2} and Appendix~\ref{Appendix:standard_p}.
+Finally, we can create augmented input data by replacing the placeholders in the augmented templates with target numbers and original articles.